Radiance of the Seas: Itinerary

 During the northern summer season, Radiance of the Seas operates in Alaska.
 When the ship is cruising in Alaska, guests are able to stand on the helipad to view the glaciers passed by the ship.
 In spring and fall, she visits the Hawaiian Islands, and in the winter season, the southern summer, she visits Australia and New Zealand.
 The inaugural Australian cruise of the performing arts on the Radiance of the Seas in November 2014 included, among others, Cheryl Barker, David Hobson, Teddy Tahu Rhodes, Simon Tedeschi, Elaine Paige, Marina Prior, and John Waters.

 COVID-19 pandemic

 The ship was ordered to leave Sydney by the New South Wales police under "Operation Nemesis" due to the COVID-19 pandemic.
 It was provisioned in Sydney on 3 April and left port without passengers on 4 April towards Singapore.
-She proceeded to Cyprus and was in hot lay up in the Bay of Limassol from early 2020.
+She proceeded to Cyprus and was in hot lay-up in the Bay of Limassol from early 2020.

+Accidents and incidents

+On 1 September 2023, Radiance of the Seas experienced a propulsion problem in Seward, Alaska, resulting in the cancellation of two consecutive 7-day cruises.
+It returned to service on 15 September 2023.

+On 23 April 2024, Radiance of the Seas experienced a propulsion problem while cruising to Vancouver, British Columbia, resulting in the cancellation of multiple cruises, including one that occurred two days after boarding and not leaving port.
+Guests were compensated but left upset over the lack of communication about the cruise to nowhere.